bob-builds-labs/bob-builds-labs.github.io/docs/00_prepare.md

 # Starting the Lab

 This lab requires an Ansible Controller.
-An up to date Version of Ansible is installed on the Login to vcenter.demo.local with admin@vsphere.local
+An up to date Version of Ansible is installed on the linux host "ansible"

+Login to vcenter.demo.local with admin@vsphere.local

 ![image](https://github.com/bob-builds-labs/bob-builds-labs.github.io/assets/8255007/ed4f725a-dd00-408e-88ea-d08d914fee92)